 Each of their service areas are listed below:

 The CFO is responsible for all areas of NFRS.
-The service also works closely with the Local Government Shared Services (LGSS) who provide HR advice, Health and Safety advice, payroll and pension transactions and financial regulations.
+The service also works closely with West Northamptonshire Council who provide our payroll and fire staff (local government) pensions services.

 The priorities in the Fire and Rescue National Framework are:

 The ACFO – Community Risk oversees the day to day running of the operational side of the service (operational support and service delivery).

 In addition, they take the lead on the Retained Duty System (RDS) review, flexible rostering project and Her Majesty’s Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) inspection programme.

 The ACFO Service Development oversees organisational development, fire service operations policy, operational assurance, Training, Health and Safety, Strategic Planning, business performance processes, Service Assurance, audit and Information Management via the various department leads and holds the roles of Brigade Investigating Officer (BIO) and Senior Information Risk Owner (SIRO).

 They also perform the Principal Equality, Diversity and Inclusivity (EDI) officer and wellbeing roles within the Service, chairing the EDI board, Health and Safety Committee and the Wellbeing board.
 Another responsibility of the role is to lead on commercial activity in the Service largely through the development of the fire training site at Chelveston and is Senior Responsible Officer (SRO) for other large projects.
 They are an active member of the National Operations Co-ordination Committee on behalf of the East Midlands region and Chair the Regional Operations board.